Aztec architecture: Relationship with Aztec culture

-The Aztecs designed their buildings to be functional for everyday life as well as religious practices.
+The Aztecs designed their buildings to be functional for everyday life as well as having a major importance on buildings for religious practices, and for the gods that they worshiped.
 The architectural style of the Aztecs reflected relationships with a higher power.
 In Tenochtitlan, the layout of the city represented the birth of Huitzilopochtli, the Aztec god of the sun and war.

 The teocalli, or pyramid-temples, were significant to Aztec religious practices.
 They were the sites of religious celebrations and rituals.
 The temples represented ascension.
 There were multiple torn levels, which each correlated with different classes.
 The Aztecs believed that ascension was the process of preparing oneself to please the gods.
 At the top was the main temple where sacrifices took place, since that was considered to be closest to the gods.

+In Cholula, Puebla a Central Aztec temple was discovered in 1978.
+This temple was used to worship their sun and war deity Huitzilopochtli, and the deity of fertility, water, and rain,Tlaloc.
+The temple contain alters where they would leave offerings, which were mainly animals and hand made sculptures.
+The temple also contained an alter where they would make sacrifices to the gods.
+They used red and blue paint to decorate the temple.

 Aztec households were simple and uniform to the rest of the civilization.
 Houses could be one to two stories tall.

+There is a large circular building resembling a lecture hall that was believed to be a place were the Aztecs would hold governmental affairs.